cheddartv/flatland/README.md

 </Column>
 ```

-Note that Flatland is smart enough to pluck items out of any nesting of child components:
+Note that Flatland sections are smart enough to pluck items out of any nesting of child components:

 ```
 <Column flatId={'navColumn'}>